HiPeople21/Reywal/README.md

-# Standing — Bureaucracy Decoder
+# Reywal — Bureaucracy Decoder

-Paste an official document — a tenancy termination notice, an insurance denial, a medical bill, a government letter — and Standing extracts *your* specific facts, retrieves the *current* governing rule for your jurisdiction, checks whether the document is even lawful, cites every claim to a real source passage, and drafts your response.
+Paste an official document — a tenancy termination notice, an insurance denial, a medical bill, a government letter — and Reywal extracts *your* specific facts, retrieves the *current* governing rule for your jurisdiction, checks whether the document is even lawful, cites every claim to a real source passage, and drafts your response.
 Demo jurisdiction:
 Ireland (RTB, Citizens Information, gov.ie).

 ## Why this isn't "just ChatGPT"

 A general chatbot can summarize a letter and guess whether it sounds fishy.
-Standing does four things a chat window can't:
+Reywal does four things a chat window can't:

 1. **Extraction** — pulls out the case-specific facts (notice period, dates, amounts) with